-As the hair grows, it curls inside and causes an infection, around which skin begins to swell.
-It is because of this inflammation; the razor bumps look like pimple filled with blood.
+As the hair grows, it curls inside and causes an infection, around which the skin begins to swell.
+It is because of this inflammation; the razor bumps look like pimples filled with blood.

 The Right Technique

-Contrary to the general belief that facial skin is the most sensitive, it is, in fact, the skin around the pubic area and underarms that is more sensitive.
+Contrary to the general belief that facial skin is the most sensitive, it is, in fact, the skin around the pubic area and underarms that are more sensitive.

 Therefore, while shaving these areas, you need to be a bit more attentive to avoid razor bumps and burns.

-Here are some simple easy-to-follow steps on how to prevent razor bumps on private area.
+Here are some simple easy-to-follow steps on how to prevent razor bumps in private areas.

 1. Trim the area